 The infrastructure can be made safe enough to avoid costly breaches that can not only damage the infrastructure but can also incur reputational damage to the enterprise.

 So what are the steps needed to ensure sufficient security and what technologies are at the IT manager’s disposal to carry out the job?

 At the lowest level of the stack, it is essential to secure the hardware.
-Networks have to be intruder-aware and processors have to carry hard wires within the silicon that allow professionals to monitor infrastructure for any potential breach.
+Networks have to be intruder-aware and processors must have to carry hard-wired within the silicon that allow professionals to monitor infrastructure for any potential breach.